boundariesio/public/README.md

 ## Looking to use the API?

 [The hosted API is currently out of service](https://github.com/jbielick/boundaries.io/issues/10).
-If you'd like private or public access, [lease consider sponsoring](https://github.com/sponsors/jbielick).
+If you'd like private or public access, [please consider sponsoring](https://github.com/sponsors/jbielick).

 ![demo](http://i.imgur.com/zNSWIag.gif)